NeonGeckoCom/neon-image-recipe/README.md

 # Repository Structure
 This repository contains branches associated with `NeonCore` releases.
-When a Neon Core release is published, the latest `master` branch of this repository is preserved in a branch matching the Neon Core version and may be referenced in scripts or automation.
-This allows patches to be deprecated from the `master` branch over time without breaking older released images.
+When a Neon Core release is published, the latest `dev` branch of this repository is preserved in a branch matching the Neon Core version and may be referenced in scripts or automation.
+This allows patches to be deprecated from the `dev` branch over time without breaking older released images.

+Note that the `master` branch is essentially frozen to maintain compatibility with older images that had that branch hard-coded in automation.

 # Patches
 The `patches` directory contains scripts used to patch existing installations to